How Can I Get Funding for Solar Panels on My Farm?

 There are two ways to think about installing panels: Direct ownership or third-party ownership.

 If you opt for third-party ownership, you’ll work with a solar company or group of investors to get panels installed on your land.
-However, the panels aren’t yours so the company or group will get the tax credits or any federal funding and you’ll also pay them for electricity produced by the solar system.
+However, the panels aren’t yours so the company or group will get the tax credits or any federal funding.
+You’ll also pay them for electricity produced by the solar system.
 Third-party ownership isn’t available in every U.S. state and island, so you’d also need to check if it’s available in your locality.
 The upside: you probably won’t pay a dime for installation or operation.

 What is the Rural Energy for America Program (REAP)?